mindspore-lab/mindface/README.md

 | MS1MV2         | r100 | 0.99383+-0.00334 | 0.96800+-0.01042 | 0.93767+-0.01724 | 0.93267+-0.01327 | 0.89150+-0.01763 |

 #### Detection
-For Face detection, We choose resnet50 and mobilenet0.25 as the backbone, retinaface as the model architecture to achieve efficient performance of face detection.
+For face detection, we choose resnet50 and mobilenet0.25 as the backbone, retinaface as the model architecture to achieve efficient performance of face detection.
 Detailed results are shown in the table below.

 | Backbone | Easy | Middle | Hard |
 |:-|:-:|:-:|:-:|